aimeos/aimeos-docs/src/providers/service/index.md

 setAttributes( \Aimeos\MShop\Order\Item\Base\Service\Iface $item, array $attributes, $type );
 ```

 It adds the key/value pairs in the second parameter with the specified type to the given order service item.
 If the attribute key/type combination already exists, the attribute value will be updated.
-The type is an arbitrary string but its best to use the service provider name in lower case to quickly identify to which service provider it belongs.
+The type is an arbitrary string but it's best to use the service provider name in lower case to quickly identify to which service provider it belongs.
 You can save one or more attribute like this:

 ```php
 $attributes = ['transactionid' => 123];